How to mount my printed photography backgrounds for food styling and more

 Paper backdrops are great - they are an affordable way to expand your prop options, can be rolled up and transported in the parcel tubes and can be used as scoops.
 They are also a great way to bring new props in for individual clients and charge transparently, and even better, they can be disposed of straight after the shoot if space is at a premium.

-However, you may want to mount your printed backgrounds to make them last longer or seal them so you can style food straight onto the surface.
+However, you may want to mount your printed backgrounds to make them last longer or seal them so you can style food straight on the surface for long periods.

 Mounting your backgrounds onto boards will of course make them more durable and they can be easier to set up to work on.
 Sealing them will also make them water resistant and stronger on the surface so even better for food stylists and other messy creatives.

 I believe there are essentially only 2 ways you can mount your backgrounds -

 So I'm basically saying - I wouldn't try to mount them on card and think they will last forever.
 If you want them to last a LONG time, invest in plyboard or MDF, seal with a matt varnish and look after them - don't use knives on them, knock or scrape them, don't put hot hot things on them and don't use any chemicals to clean them.